AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 ### Set variable with Cloud CLI

 Set the `REMOTE_STORAGE` variable as an [environmenet-level variable](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/variable-levels.html) so that files are not shared between Production, Staging, and Integration environments.
-Setting the variables on an environment level gives the flexibility of only using remote storage on select environments, such as excluding the integration environment use of remote storage.
+Setting the variables at the environment level gives the flexibility of only using remote storage on select environments, such as excluding the integration environment use of remote storage.

 **To add the remote storage variable using the Cloud CLI**: